tjbai/choreo/dumps/triviaqa/parallel_dev_ft0_n2.md

 **Ground Truth:** Gunwale

-**Generated:** The upper edge of the ship’s side next to the bulwarks is called the gunwale.
+**Generated:** The upper edge of the ship's side next to the bulwarks is called the "gunwale".

 ---